In this article I share how sports science & sports nutrition experts answer the often-asked question:

-Bottom line is that protein requirements for those of us who are strength training &/or athletes is quite a bit higher than for the majority of the population that sits around most of the time.
+So it’s pretty easy to see that protein requirements for those of us who are strength training &/or athletes are quite a bit higher than for the majority of the population that sits around most of the time.
 (6)

 A lot of sports nutrition research has been done on protein and its effect on athletic performance, muscle-building, & strength increases.